aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-observability/index.md

 **pt-query-digest** analyzes MySQL queries from slow, general, and binary log files.
 It summaries the top queries based on the input log file, ranked by response time.
 To save time and complexity, we have already installed this tool in your lab environment.
 You can learn more and find installation instructions on the <a href="https://www.percona.com/doc/percona-toolkit/LATEST/installation.html" target="_blank">Percona Toolkit</a> website.

-First, you need to download the **slow query logs** from the database instance (similar to the steps with did previously using the console).
+First, you need to download the **slow query logs** from the database instance (similar to the steps you took previously using the console).

 ??? note "Why can't I use the file i have already downloaded?"
-    At step **7.
+    In task **7.
 Download slow query logs** above, you have used the Amazon RDS service console to download a slow query log file.
 However, that file has been downloaded using a web browser to your local computer.
 You will need to process slow query log files using pt-query-digest using your Cloud9 desktop instead.

 In the terminal window of your Cloud9 desktop, end the execution of the workload if it is still running, by typing `Ctrl+c`.
-Then run the following command by replacing the ==[writerNode]== placeholder with the database instance ID (name) of your active writer node in the cluster and  ==[slowLogFileName]== placeholder with the correct slow log file name containing the desired events (the same file you viewed above at step **7.
+Then run the following command by replacing the ==[writerNode]== placeholder with the database instance ID (name) of your active writer node in the cluster and  ==[slowLogFileName]== placeholder with the correct slow log file name containing the desired events (the same file you viewed above in task **7.
 Download slow query logs**).

 ```
 aws rds download-db-log-file-portion --db-instance-identifier [writerNode] --starting-token 0 --output text --log-file-name slowquery/[slowLogFileName] > slow_log_file.log